New waste service frequently asked questions (FAQs)

 Can I recycle soft plastics such as plastic bags, plastic film, plastic film lids and wrapping in the pink lid recycling bin?

-Flexible plastics are complex, which makes them difficult to separate out for recycling.
-If mixed with other plastics, it can lower the quality of the entire batch of recycling, so we would prefer they were not put in your recycling bin or sack.
+Flexible plastics are complex, which makes them difficult to cost-effectively separate out for recycling.
+If mixed with other plastics, it can lower the quality of the entire batch of recycling.
+Putting soft plastics directly in your black bin (or sack) has a lower carbon footprint than it going through the recycling process and then being removed.
+Please consider keeping some carrier bags to use for recycling your small electrical items.

 Southend Waste App